 The legality of this is a bit muddy.
 It was once the case that if you owned the original, you were safe to use the ROM.
 These days, with peer-to-peer networking common even on apparently standard download sites, the practice is a bit risky.

 Alternatives are available: the main solution is to create your own ROMs.
 One such device that makes this possible is the ARMiga, an ARM-based version of the Amiga computer, complete with built-in disk drive.
 With this device you can create disk images of your Amiga games, and extract them (or play them on the ARMiga).
+We’ve also shown how to emulate the Amiga on a Raspberry Pi.

 Similarly, you can buy dedicated tools to do the job for other platforms.
 This information is given, of course, strictly in the understanding that you retain the ROMs for your own use.
 A search of eBay may yield the results you’re looking for.